 Few people can claim they’ve never slipped, tripped, or fallen at least once in their lives.
 It happens to everyone at home, school, work, and play.
-Sometimes it can get a laugh out of bystanders but in reality, these types of accidents are dangerous, especially when it happens at work.
+Sometimes it can get a laugh out of bystanders but in reality, these types of accidents are dangerous, especially when they happen at work.

 It only takes a second of not paying attention to slip on a wet floor, fall down a flight of stairs, or trip over protruding objects.
 Injuries can range from bruises and minor sprains to more serious ones requiring medical attention.